wastevan/.github/profile/README.md

 ## Conclusions
-EcoConnect is poised to revolutionize the way communities and individuals manage plastic waste.
+WasteVan is poised to revolutionize the way communities and individuals manage plastic waste.
 By leveraging blockchain technology, we create a transparent, accountable, and incentivized ecosystem that ensures the responsible collection and tracking of plastic waste.
 Our vision is to build a global community of environmentally conscious individuals, agents, and organizations, connected through the power of decentralized technology to combat plastic pollution and promote a circular economy.

 By integrating innovative features like QR code tracking, agent verification, and community-driven initiatives, EcoConnect addresses the critical need for transparent and efficient waste management solutions.
 The platform's commitment to lifecycle tracking and data-driven insights empowers users and stakeholders to make informed decisions and contribute to a sustainable future.